A visual comparison of a clean and dirty diamond ring.

 Did you know that you need to keep your diamond engagement ring clean in order for it to maintain its sparkle?
 If you had been wearing your diamond jewelry regularly and noticed it had suddenly turned dull and lifeless, a dirty stone is likely the cause.

-In most cases, a diamond becomes dirty and cloudy looking due to grim and oil residues originating from fingers or skin contact.
+In most cases, a diamond becomes dirty and cloudy looking due to grime and oil residues originating from fingers or skin contact.
 As the muck builds up on the surface, it can severely hamper the diamond’s ability to transmit light properly.

 Note: even a thin film of oil on a diamond’s facet can completely change the angles in which light refracts and reflects; resulting in lower brilliance and sparkle.
 This is why keeping a diamond clean is so important!